ECONOMY & WORK

 Screenshots from the TikTok video | TikTok | @psychoz28

 Unbelievably, the Costco store had to accept the return as it fell under their policy.
-“It’s allowed to go through because it’s customer satisfaction first at Costco,” the TikToker says.
-However, he does mention that he had to check if the customer had previously abused the policy to make money, in which case his return may have been denied.
+“It’s allowed to go through because it’s customer satisfaction first at Costco,” the TikToker said.
+However, he did mention that he had to check if the customer had previously abused the policy to make money, in which case his return may have been denied.

-Since he hadn't done so, the customer was he was able to return the item.
+Since he hadn't done so, the customer was able to return the item.
 “This guy essentially borrowed a $1,400 play set for his kid.
-It’s crazy how much Costco cares about their members," the creator says.
+It’s crazy how much Costco cares about their members," the creator said.

 For more such interesting videos follow @psychoz28 on TikTok.